-- There are some vaccine injuries that are covered by what is called a presumption of coverage.
+- There are some vaccine injury claims that are covered by what is called a presumption of coverage.
 For instance, anaphylactic shock is presumed to have been caused by a vaccine if it occurred within a certain time after the vaccine was administered.
 There is a table within the vaccine statute that establishes which types of injuries are governed by such a presumption.

 - In terms of awarding damages the Court looks at both past and future medical expenses, loss of wages and any other financial loss that may be properly set forth.
 The collateral source rule does not apply.
 What that means is that if the injured party otherwise has insurance coverage then the vaccine program will not cover those expenses.